Bitsaur/nitro-sdk/README.md

 - `text_editor.read_only` &rarr; is text editor read only

-Python plugins can use 3rd party libraries:
+Python plugins can use 3rd party libraries (so long as they don't use .pyd files):
 ```bash
 python -m venv .venv
 ./.venv/Scripts/Activate.ps1